BenjaminLesne/Portfolio_03012022/README.md

 - Wait until "Your site is published at" becomes green.
 - Then, check the result in your browser at https://benjaminlesne.github.io/Portfolio_03012022/

-If the website if running without the new changes, try to clear your cache.
+If the website is running without the new changes, try to clear your cache.